biolink/biolink-model/docs/TranslatorMinimal.md

  * [affects abundance of](affects_abundance_of.md) - holds between two chemical or gene/gene product entities where the action or effect of one changes the amount of the other within a system of interest
  * [affects activity of](affects_activity_of.md) - holds between two chemical or gene/gene product where the action or effect of one changes the activity of the other within a system of interest
  * [affects degradation of](affects_degradation_of.md) - holds between two chemical entities where the action or effect of one impacts the rate of degradation of the other within a system of interest, where chemical degradation is defined act or process of simplifying or breaking down a molecule into smaller parts, either naturally or artificially (Oxford English Dictionary, UK, 1995)
- * [affects expression of](affects_expression_of.md) - holds between a chemical or gene/gene product entities and a nucleic acid entity where the action or effect of one changes the level of expression of the other within a system of interest
+ * [affects expression of](affects_expression_of.md) - holds between a named thing (most often a chemical or gene/gene product, but can also be used to link an environmental affect on expression) and a nucleic acid entity where the action or effect of one changes the level of expression of the other within a system of interest
  * [affects folding of](affects_folding_of.md) - holds between a chemical or gene/gene product entity and a nucleic acid entity where the action or effect of one changes the rate or quality of folding of the other
  * [affects localization of](affects_localization_of.md) - holds between two chemical or gene/gene product entities where the action or effect of one changes the localization of the other within a system of interest
  * [affects metabolic processing of](affects_metabolic_processing_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one impacts the metabolic processing of the other within a system of interest